makerdao/community/governance/votes/Executive vote - November 14, 2024.md

 If this executive proposal passes, the following actions will take place.

 Note that DssVestSuckable for USDS and DSSVestTransferrable for SKY are not yet available.
-We are therefore using short streams for equivalent values of DAI and MKR.
-It is hoped that by the end of January when these streams expire we will be able to switch to USDS and SKY streams for these budgets, as detailed in The Atlas.
+As a result, short streams for equivalent values of DAI and MKR are used.
+It is hoped that by the end of January, when these streams expire, it will be possible to switch the streams for these budgets to USDS and SKY, as detailed in The Atlas.

 #### DAI Streams